tkych/donuts/README.markdown

 && makes a graph by bundling some nodes, edges and graphs.
 $$ outputs an image of the graph.

-The goal of donuts is to draw graphs in lispic way of thinking.
+The goal of donuts is to draw graphs in lispic way of thinking (REPL, macro, CLOS ,multi-paradigm style and so on).

-For more details, see index(Under translation) or index-ja(Japanease) in doc directory.
+For more details, see index(Under Translation) or index-ja(Japanease) in doc directory.

 ## Version